-The object of analysing election programs is to measure policy positions of parties across countries within a common framework.
-Election programs are taken as indicators of the parties' policy emphases and policy positions at a certain point in time.
+The object of analysing election programs is to measure parties' policy positions preferences across countries and elections within a common framework.
+Election programs are taken as indicators of the parties' policy preferences at a certain point in time.
 Therefore, election programs are subjected to quantitative content analysis.
-A classification scheme was designed to allow for the coding of all the content of election programs for the post World- War-II period in a variety of countries.
+A classification scheme was designed to allow for the coding of all the content of election programs for the post World-War-II period in a variety of countries.

-A first version of the classification scheme was developed by David Robertson (1976:73-75) for analysing modes of party competition in Britain.
-In 1979, the 'Manifesto Research Group' (MRG) was constituted as a research group of the European Consortium for Political Research (ECPR) by scholars interested in a comparative content-analytic approach on policy positions of parties.
+A first version of the classification scheme was developed by David Robertson (1976:73-75) for analysing modes of party competition in Britain and the USA.
+In 1979, the 'Manifesto Research Group' (MRG) was constituted as a research group of the European Consortium for Political Research (ECPR) by scholars interested in a comparative content-analytic approach on policy preferences of parties.
 During their work, the classification scheme was extended and revised to fit additional countries.